John R. Lawson: Commission on Industrial Relations

-In 1915 Lawson testified before the Commission on Industrial Relations castigating John D. Rockefeller Jr. for his ignorance regarding conditions at his coal mines and camps in Colorado describing local elections in the Rockefeller-controlled company towns in Colorado where election judges counted the votes of sheep, mules, and even box cars.
-He also testified that on the night of December 17, 1903 his home in New Castle, Colorado, and those of 4 other union organizers had been dynamited.
+In 1915, Lawson testified before the Commission on Industrial Relations denouncing John D. Rockefeller Jr. for his ignorance regarding conditions at his coal mines and camps in Colorado describing local elections in the Rockefeller-controlled company towns in Colorado where election judges counted the votes of sheep, mules, and even box cars.
+He also testified that on the night of December 17, 1903, his home in New Castle, Colorado, and those of 4 other union organizers had been dynamited.